Modular Multi-Rotors: From Quadrotors to Fully-Actuated Aerial Vehicles: Evaluation

-{ We build the H-ModQuad modules based on the Crazyflie framework.
-Since the original Crazyflie 2.1 drone has a low payload ($<10$~g), we design a quadrotor module with brushless motors and the Crazyflie Bolt control board.
-The design for traditional quadrotors and $R$-modules were previously validated by~\cite{diego2021catenary, 9561016}.
-We show a prototype of our new $T$-module design in Figure \ref{fig:components}.
-Each module weighs $135$~g, including a 2-cell LiPo battery.
-It has a payload capability of $128$ g.\footnote{A complete list of components and assembly instruction can be found at \url{https://docs-quad.readthedocs.io/en/latest/assemble/design.html}}

-The docking mechanism for self-assembly is based on permanent magnets on the 3D-printed corners of the module frame as shown in Figure \ref{fig:components}.
-The disc-shape Neodymium magnets can create rigid connection between a pair of modules.
-Each magnet has a radius of 3.15 mm and a thickness of 1.5 mm.
-Its weight is negligible. }
+We build the H-ModQuad modules based on Crazyflie quadrotors.
+Each module has four brushless motors and a Crazyflie Bolt control board, weighing $135$~g including a 2-cell LiPo battery, with a payload capability of $128$ g.\footnote{A complete list of components and assembly instruction can be found at \url{https://docs-quad.readthedocs.io/en/latest/assemble/design.html}; A picture of the $T$-module prototype can be found at Fig. 1 of the supplementary file.} \replytothree{The docking mechanism consists of permanent magnets mounted at the 3D-printed module frame corners.
+The disc-shaped light-weight Neodymium magnets create rigid connection between modules.
+Our experiments assume the docking is completed and focus on the behaviors of the assembled structures.} }